-Licenses issued to a manufacturer for an establishment shall authorize persons other than such manufacturer to conduct at places other than such establishment the initial, and partial manufacturing of a product for shipment solely to such manufacturer only to the extent that the names of such persons and places are registered with the Commissioner of Food and Drugs and he finds, upon application of such manufacturer. that (a) the product is in short supply due either to the peculiar growth requirements of the organism involved or to the scarcity of the animal required for manufacturing purposes, and (b) such manufacturer has established with respect to such persons and places such procedures, inspections, tests or other arrangements as will assure full compliance with the applicable regulations of this subchapter related to continued safety, purity, and potency.
+Licenses issued to a manufacturer for an establishment shall authorize persons other than such manufacturer to conduct at places other than such establishment the initial, and partial manufacturing of a product for shipment solely to such manufacturer only to the extent that the names of such persons and places are registered with the Commissioner of Food and Drugs and he finds, upon application of such manufacturer. that (a) the product is in short supply due either to the peculiar growth requirements of the organism involved or to the scarcity of the animal required for manufacturing purposes, and (b) such manufacturer has established with respect to such persons and places such procedures, inspections, tests or other arrangements as will assure full compliance with the applicable regulations of this subchapter related to continued safety. purity, and potency.
 Such persons and places shall be subject to all regulations of this subchapter except §§ 601.1 to 601.6, 601.10, 601.20, 601.21, 601.30 to 601.33, 601.40 to 601.44, and 610.60 to 610.65 of this chapter.
 Failure of such manufacturer to maintain such procedures, inspections, tests, or other arrangements, or failure of any person conducting such partial manufacturing to comply with applicable regulations shall constitute a ground for summary suspension or revocation of the authority conferred pursuant to this section on the same basis as provided in §§ 601.40, 601.42, and 601.43 with respect to the summary suspension and the revocation of licenses.

-§ 601.25 Review procedures to determine that licensed biological products are safe, effective, and not mis-branded under prescribed, recommended, or suggested conditions of branded, the following regulations shall apply.
-Prior administrative action ex-empting biological products from the provisions of the Federal Food, Drug, and Cosmetic Act is superseded to the extent that these regulations result in imposing requirements pursuant to provisions therein for a designated biological product or category of products.
+§ 601.25 Review procedures to determine that licensed biological products are safe, effective, and not mishranded under prescribed, recommended, or suggested conditions of use.

+For purposes of reviewing biological products that have been licensed prior to July 1, 1972, to determine that they are safe and effective and not misbranded, the following regulations shall apply.
+Prior administrative action exempting biological products from the provisions of the Federal Food, Drug, and Cosmetic Act is superseded to the extent that these regulations result in imposing requirements pursuant to provisions therein for a designated biological product or category of products.